weexteam/vdom-tester-for-Apache-Weex/README.md

 } from 'weex-vdom-tester'

-// Create a Weex JavaScript runtime for a certain Weex JS framework. const runtime = new Runtime(jsFramework, {
+// Create a Weex JavaScript runtime for a certain Weex JS framework.
+// You can also simulate the native environment which includes
+// global env variables, native modules & components. const runtime = new Runtime(jsFramework, {
   // modules: DEFAULT_MODULES,
   // components: DEFAULT_COMPONENTS